By Grand Central Station I Sat Down and Wept: References in other media

 The title was adapted by Ashley Hutchings for his album By Gloucester Docks I Sat Down and Wept, which includes the track "Love, Stuff and Nonsense", credited as Smart's work.

 Chamber pop duo, Heavy Bell (made up of Matt Peters and Tom Keenan) released an album titled By Grand Central Station (2018), which they called "a paean to the novel: a song of praise and triumph".

+The album 'Humber Dogger Forties' by John Mouse contains a track called 'By Cardiff Central Station I Sat Down and Wept'.

+Inspired "By the River Piedra I Sat Down and Wept" Book by Paulo Coelho, published in 1994.

+British musician Tracey Thorn referenced the novel in the title of her song "By Picadilly Circus I Sat Down and Wept" on her 2007 album Out of the Woods.